 Alternative MSEd (Health Education)

-This program is designed for students who do not have provisional certification to teach but seek certification as a health teacher (K-12).
+This program is designed for students who do not have initial certification to teach but seek certification as a health teacher (K-12).
 These students may have completed an undergradute health science liberal arts program, or other related undergraduate major.
 They would need to fulfill specific requirements, including student teaching, to satisfy the New York State Department of Education.
-Additional courses are required to complete the MSEd which would lead to permanent certification to teach health (K-12) in New York state.
+Additional courses are required to complete the MSEd which would lead to professional certification to teach health (K-12) in New York state.